City of Peterborough: Parliamentary seat

 The city formed a parliamentary borough returning two members from 1541, with the rest of the Soke being part of Northamptonshire parliamentary county.
 The Great Reform Act did not affect the borough, although the remaining, rural portion of the Soke was transferred to the northern division of Northamptonshire.
 In 1885, the borough's representation was reduced to one member, and in 1918, the boundaries were adjusted to include the whole Soke.
-Recent Members of Parliament for Peterborough have included the Conservative Sir Harmar Nicholls (1950–1974), Labour's Michael Ward (1974–1979), Conservative Brian Mawhinney (1979–1997), Labour's Helen Clark (1997–2005) and Conservative Stewart Jackson, from 2005.
-Fiona Onasanya won the 2017 general election for Labour; Onasanya was then expelled from the Labour party in December 2018, but kept her seat as an independent until being ejected on 1 May 2019 after a recall petition, triggering a by-election, which won by Labour's Lisa Forbes (June - November 2019).
-The current incumbent is Conservative Paul Bristow, who won the seat in the 2019 general election.
+Recent Members of Parliament for Peterborough have included the Conservative Sir Harmar Nicholls (1950–1974), Labour's Michael Ward (1974–1979), Conservative Brian Mawhinney (1979–1997), Labour's Helen Clark (1997–2005) and Conservative Stewart Jackson (2005–2017).
+Fiona Onasanya won in the 2017 general election for Labour; Onasanya was then expelled from the Labour party in December 2018, but kept her seat as an independent until being ejected on 1 May 2019 after a recall petition, triggering a by-election, which won by Labour's Lisa Forbes (June - November 2019).
+Conservative Paul Bristow won the seat in the 2019 general election and served as MP for one term, being defeated by Labour's Andrew Pakes in 2024.

 In 1997, the North West Cambridgeshire constituency was formed, incorporating parts of the city and neighbouring Huntingdonshire.
-The sitting member is the Conservative Shailesh Vara, who succeeded Sir Brian Mawhinney, former Secretary of State for Transport and Chairman of the Conservative Party, in 2005.
-Mawhinney, who had previously served as Member of Parliament for Peterborough from 1979, was created Baron Mawhinney of Peterborough in the county of Cambridgeshire later that year.
+The inaugural member was Sir Brian Mawhinney, former Secretary of State for Transport and Chairman of the Conservative Party.
+Mawhinney, who had previously served as Member of Parliament for Peterborough from 1979, did not stand for re-election in 2005 and was created Baron Mawhinney of Peterborough in the county of Cambridgeshire later that year.
+He was succeeded by fellow Conservative Shailesh Vara; Vara remained MP until 2024 when he was defeated by Sam Carling of the Labour Party; Carling, aged 22, became the youngest member of the House of Commons.